mongodb/specifications/source/transactions/transactions.rst

 abortTransaction is a retryable write command.
-Drivers MUST retry after abortTransaction fails with a retryable error according to the `Retryable Writes Specification`_., regardless of whether retryWrites is set on the MongoClient or not.
+Drivers MUST retry after abortTransaction fails with a retryable error according to the `Retryable Writes Specification`_, including a handshake network error, regardless of whether retryWrites is set on the MongoClient or not.

 If the operation times out or fails with a non-retryable error, drivers MUST ignore all errors from the abortTransaction command.
 Errors from